Broxburn Athletic F.C.: Albyn Park

 In 1946, Mr. G. W. Bartaby-Pearson, with the help of local businessmen, started the process of reforming Broxburn and secured Albyn Park from the Earl of Buchan.
 After help from supporters who made the ground improvements, the stadium opened in 1948 with a Heart of Midlothian v Rangers meeting which attracted a crowd of around 3,500.

-Albyn Park was completely redeveloped in 2009–10 as part of the Broxburn United Sports Club project into a new community facility with a 3G artificial pitch (replaced 2020).
+Albyn Park was completely redeveloped in 2009–10 as part of the Broxburn United Sports Club project into a new community facility with a 3G artificial pitch (replaced in 2020).

 It sits on the original Albion Park used by Broxburn F.C. in 1889.
 Athletic took over the lease in 1894 until both clubs amalgamated in 1912 and played at the sports park (now the Broxburn Sports Centre).
 Athletic then moved back in 1921 until going defunct in 1924.
 West Lothian Council now owns the land and Broxburn has a lease until 2036.

 The facility is also used by Broxburn Athletic Colts and other clubs.
 New changing rooms, a social club and floodlights were also constructed.
 The ground includes a large enclosure on the same side as the changing rooms.
 The remainder of the ground consists of grass bankings and covered terracing.